 This public interface for BOIs is implemented in BOI proxy classes.
 Usually these classes are packaged together in domain packs.
-To be able to access these BOI proxies from the Connector for Web Services, the domain packs, which are jar files, must be available in the classpath of the web application.
+To access these BOI proxies from the Connector for Web Services, the domain packs, which are jar files, must be available in the classpath of the web application.